- Industrial & Custom Kilns

 - The elements are often pinned in for further support.

-- First, the firebrick "wall" that supports the element also insulates the heat of the element from the kiln (creating energy efficiency problems and element life problems).
+- The firebrick "wall" that supports the element also insulates the heat of the element from the kiln (creating energy efficiency problems and element life problems).

-- After one or two element changes and a few years the fragile firebrick starts to fall apart and pins become the primary element support.
+- After one or two element changes the fragile firebrick starts to fall apart and pins become the primary element support.

 - It only takes one accidental bump with a kiln shelf to permanently damage a kiln around the element groove.